imseandavis/Raspberry_Bush/README.md

 # Last Updated: 10/29/2019
 ## Built For Raspberry Pi (3/4)
 ## Software Builds:
+ - k3s
+   - STUFF GOES HERE
+ - k8s
    - Raspbian Buster Lite (Kernel 4.19)
    - Custom CPU Governor Plugin 1.0
    - Kubernetes 1.16.2
    - Docker-CE 19.03.4
    - Flannel 0.11.0
    - WebUI 2.0.0 Beta5

 # Overview
 This is a project to help you create a Raspberry Pi cluster and demo DevOps practices from build/release to Chaos Engineering on it.
 According to a few friends, it's been deemed a Raspberry Bush.
 Credit for the name goes to Antony Zimzores.
 Check out the companion blog article [here](https://www.seanasaservice.com/blog/raspberry-bush).

 # Cost
- - Raspberry Pi 3B+ based cluster will cost around $850 for an 8 node cluster with the following specs: 24 Cores @ 1.4GHz / 6GB RAM / 384GB Storage (This Assumes a Lab Desktop, Master Node, and 6 Slave Nodes)
+ - Raspberry Pi 3B+ based cluster will cost around $850 for an 8 node cluster with the following specs: 24 Cores @ 1.4GHz / 6GB RAM / 384GB Storage (This Assumes a Lab Desktop, Master Node, and 6 Slave Nodes).
+Network is limited to 300MB max throughput as it's bound to the same bus as the USB.

  - Raspberry Pi 4B (4GB) based cluster will cost around $1000 for an 8 node cluster with the following specs: 32 Core @ 1.5GHz / 32GB RAM / 384GB Storage (This Assumes a Lab Desktop, Master Node, and 6 Slave Nodes).
 If you need a bit more umph this build will also provide the benefit of a full 1GB network vs. 300MB of the Pi 3B+.